 Thomas Cabaniss

 Thomas Cabaniss (b.
 Charleston SC, 1962) is a composer for dance, theater, film, and the concert stage.
-His wide-ranging catalog of works includes music for:

-Come To PlayDrumlines, To Make Words Sing, and Away I Fly (Carnegie Hall commissions for Link Up educational concerts performed by over 120 orchestras across the United States and around the world);
+Orchestra: Double Rainbow (double piano concerto for Michael and Jessica Chow Shinn); Come To PlayDrumlines, To Make Words Sing, Away I Fly (Carnegie Hall commissions for Link Up educational concerts performed by over 120 orchestras across the United States and around the world).

-Dance: The Reclamation, Noise + Speed, It’s All True, and The Short-Cut.
+Dance: The Reclamation, Noise + Speed, It’s All True, and The Short-Cut

-Theater: scores for Spoleto Festival USA, Yale Repertory Theater, Manhattan Theater Club, Dallas Theater Center, Center Stage Baltimore, Portland Stage Company, Pearl Theater, Primary Stages, Target Margin Theater, Juilliard Drama Division.
+Theater: Scores for Spoleto Festival USA, Yale Repertory Theater, Manhattan Theater Club, Dallas Theater Center, Center Stage Baltimore, Portland Stage Company, Pearl Theater, Primary Stages, Target Margin Theater, Juilliard Drama Division.

 Awards: Obie Award, 1998; Drama Desk nomination, 1998; ASCAP Foundation Award; score for The Lunch Date, an Academy Award-winning short film, 1990.

 Cabaniss helped to create the Lullaby Project at Carnegie Hall, serving young parents in shelters, hospitals, and prisons with collaboratively created songs for their children.
 He has been teaching at Juilliard in the Dance Division since 1998 and in the Music Division since 2007.
 He served as education director for the New York Philharmonic and Music Animateur at the Philadelphia Orchestra.
 He has written articles for Chamber Music Magazine and the Teaching Artist Journal.
-His music is published by Boosey & Hawkes, European American Music, G. Schirmer, and musiCreate publiCations.
+His music is published by Boosey & Hawkes, European American Music, G. Schirmer, and MusiCreate Publications.
 He is a member of ASCAP and an associated artist of Target Margin Theater.

 Albums